WuerthPhoenix/tornado/tornado/webhook_collector/README.md

     - __file_output_path__:  A file path in the file system; if provided, the Logger will append any output to it.
 - **webhook_collector**:
+    - **tornado_connection_channel**: The channel to send events to Tornado.
+Valid values are:
+    `NatsStreaming` and `TCP`.
+When not provided, it defaults to `TCP`.
     - **tornado_event_socket_ip**:  The IP address where outgoing events will be written.
       This should be the address where the Tornado Engine listens for incoming events.
+      This entry is mandatory if `tornado_connection_channel` is set to `TCP`.
     - **tornado_event_socket_port**:  The port where outgoing events will be written.
       This should be the port where the Tornado Engine listens for incoming events.
+      This entry is mandatory if `tornado_connection_channel` is set to `TCP`.
+    - **nats.base.addresses**: The addresses of the  NATS streaming server.
+      This entry is mandatory if `tornado_connection_channel` is set to `NatsStreaming`.
+    - **nats.base.subject**: The NATS streaming Subject where tornado will subscribe and listen for incoming events.
+      This entry is mandatory if `tornado_connection_channel` is set to `NatsStreaming`.
+    - **nats.base.cluster_id**: The NATS streaming cluster id to connect to.
+      This entry is mandatory if `tornado_connection_channel` is set to `NatsStreaming`.
+    - **nats.base.client_id**: The unique client id to connect to NATS streaming.
+      This entry is mandatory if `tornado_connection_channel` is set to `NatsStreaming`.
     - **message_queue_size**:  The in-memory buffer size for Events.
-It makes the application resilient to Tornado Engine crashes or temporary unavailability.
+It makes the application resilient to errors or temporary unavailability of the Tornado connection channel.
-      When Tornado restarts, all messages in the buffer will be sent.
+      When the connection on the channel is restored, all messages in the buffer will be sent.
       When the buffer is full, the collector will start discarding older messages first.
     - **server_bind_address**:  The IP to bind the HTTP server to.
     - **server_port**:  The port to be used by the HTTP Server.